miladrahimi/twitter-bot/README.md

 // Your bot is ready!
 ```

-### Sample of a Public Endpoint
+### Public Endpoints

 Public endpoints work without authentication and user tokens.
 You can call public endpoints like the following sample.
-This sample shows how to call search API and search for tweets that contain the given hashtag.
+This sample shows how to call the search API.
+It searches for tweets that contain the given hashtag.

 ```php
 use MiladRahimi\TwitterBot\V1\TwitterBot;